TYPONiels-DE/techradar/README.md

 # TYPONiels Techradar-Extension for TYPO3

-With this extension, my techradar (radar.niels-langlotz.com) can be easily imported into TYPO3 to have the date directly in the CMS (e.g. for Solr).
+With this extension, [My Techradar](https://radar.niels-langlotz.com) can be easily imported into TYPO3 to have the data directly in the CMS (e.g. for Solr).

 ---